hocus-dev/hocus/rfd/0001-block-registry.md

   // If no image was given then creates an empty container
   // mkfs - if true then creates an filesystem on the block device
+  // sizeInGB - max size of the layer
+  // Will throw if imageId !== void 0 and mkfs === true
-  // sizeInGB - max size of the layer createContainer(imageId: ImageId | undefined, outputId: IdempotenceKey, opts: { mkfs: boolean; sizeInGB: number }): Promise<ContainerId>;
+  createContainer(imageId: ImageId | undefined, outputId: IdempotenceKey, opts: { mkfs: boolean; sizeInGB: number }): Promise<ContainerId>;
-  // Converts the RW layer back into a RO layer, this deletes the container as overlaybd does not support cow snapshots commitContainer(containerId: Container, outputId: IdempotenceKey): Promise<ImageId>
+  // Converts the RW layer back into a RO layer, If removeContainer is set this deletes the container commitContainer(containerId: Container, outputId: IdempotenceKey, opts: { removeContainer: boolean }): Promise<ImageId>
   // Gets the TCMU subtype of the registry getTCMUSubtype(): Promise<string>
   // Gets the Host Bus Target address of the block devices managed by the registry